Hello friend, and welcome!

 And so I looked at that story of Joseph in the Bible, and instead of the unshakable (and rather unrealistic) pillar of faith so often presented, saw a real human with failing there, waiting to be explored.

-I hope to publish Not by Sight: The Story of Joseph soon, and I’ve shared tidbits about the story and notes on my research in my Headdesk Blog, here on this site!
-I’ve also written a blog series about faith and the Biblical Patriarchs.
+Not by Sight is available now, published by WordCrafts Press.
+I’ve also shared tidbits about the story and notes on my research on my Headdesk Blog, here on this site!

 I am so glad you have stopped by!